wakkihaya/neurotechjp/src/md/en/blog/morgan-neurotechsf.md

 > It gets to this point about being kind of like obsessed about how the software was working and what exactly were you using to do these things, because you wouldn't want to rewrite all this stuff, right?
 > So this is also where I became pretty convinced that open source was the future.

-In fact, in 2001, the year he retired from EGI, the United States was hit by a series of terrorist attacks, and in anticipation of the growing need for effective treatments for trauma, PTSD, and depression caused by the global war on terror, Morgan started [Center17](https://center17.ghost.io/), an open source experimental physics/biology code/hardware development for biophysics-based neuropsychiatric artificial intelligence applications.
+In fact, in 2001, the year he retired from EGI, he started an open source project called [Center17](https://center17.ghost.io/).
+At that time, the United States was hit by a series of terrorist attacks.
+It was an experimental physics/biology code/hardware development for biophysics-based neuropsychiatric artificial intelligence applications, in anticipation of the growing need for effective treatments for trauma, PTSD, and depression caused by the global war on terror.

 &nbsp;